How to eliminate stress on your wedding day

 Don’t take on too much

-Avoid extreme sport the week of your wedding
+Avoid extreme sport before the big day

-Enjoy being pampered, put your phone down
+Enjoy being pampered – put your phone down

-Arrange plenty of nibbles and food
+Arrange plenty of food

 Sort out payment in advance

-Be prepared for anything, have a survival kit
+Be prepared for anything, have a survival kit!

-So there you have it, my list of tips to ensure you are relaxed and have the best possible day free of drama.
+So, there you have it – my list of tips to ensure you are relaxed and have the best possible day, free of drama.
 If you think I have missed anything let me know and I’ll add it to the list!